apache/seatunnel/docs/en/connector-v2/source/S3File.md

 ### access_key [string]

 The access key of s3 file system.
+If this parameter is not set, please confirm that the credential provider chain can be authenticated correctly, you could check this [hadoop-aws](https://hadoop.apache.org/docs/stable/hadoop-aws/tools/hadoop-aws/index.html)

 ### access_secret [string]

 The access secret of s3 file system.
+If this parameter is not set, please confirm that the credential provider chain can be authenticated correctly, you could check this [hadoop-aws](https://hadoop.apache.org/docs/stable/hadoop-aws/tools/hadoop-aws/index.html)

 ### hadoop_s3_properties [map]